Duey Stroebel: Political career

 In 2020, during the COVID-19 pandemic, Stroebel opposed Governor Evers' order requiring the use of face coverings in public indoor places to prevent the spread of the virus; along with fellow Republican senator Steve Nass, Stroebel called for a legislative session to nullify the order.
-The same year, Stroebel also criticized Wisconsin State Fair organizers for deciding to cancel the annual event, accusing the Fair of taking a "defeatist approach."
+The same year, Stroebel also criticized Wisconsin State Fair organizers for deciding to cancel the annual event, accusing the Fair of taking a "defeatist approach".

-In 2021, Stroebel introduced legislation in Wisconsin to restrict voting rights, part of a wider nationwide push by Republicans to make it more difficult to vote, a campaign launched by Republican officials after Donald Trump was defeated in the 2020 presidential election.
-Stroebel's legislation would restrict absentee voting and ballot collection, and impose stricter requirements on voters who are "indefinitely confined" due to age or disability.
+In 2021, Stroebel introduced legislation that would restrict absentee voting and ballot collection, and impose stricter requirements on voters who are "indefinitely confined" due to age or disability.
 Disability rights groups opposed the changes.

+The 2024 redistricting law significantly redrew state legislative districts, and Stroebel was drawn out of the 20th Senate district and into the 8th Senate district, with fellow incumbent Republican senator Dan Knodl.
+Knodl quickly announced he would run for Assembly instead of forcing an incumbent vs incumbent primary.
+Stroebel later confirmed that he would run for re-election in the 8th Senate district.
+The new district contains almost none of his previous Senate district, other than his native Cedarburg and a few neighboring municipalities in Ozaukee County.

+Stroebel faced Democrat Jodi Habush Sinykin in the 2024 general election—his first contested election in nearly a decade.
+The new 8th Senate district was projected to be one of the most competitive Wisconsin Senate districts under the new map, and received heavy investment from both parties.
+As of mid-October 2024, the 8th Senate district election was already the most expensive state legislative race in Wisconsin history, with combined spending exceeding $2.5 million.
+In the end, the 8th Senate district ended up the closest Senate election in the state; Stroebel lost by 1.2% of the vote.

+On July 25, 2025, U.S. Department of Housing and Urban Development secretary Scott Turner announced that Stroebel had been appointed midwest regional director.